 How to prevent car theft

-From your keys to parking choice, there's more you can be doing to prevent theft.
+From your keys to parking choice, there's more you can be doing to help prevent theft.

-About 1.2 million cars are stolen every year in the U.S. That's one every 26 seconds!
+The NHTSA reported over 1 million vehicles were stolen in 2022, causing more than $8 billion in losses.
+Passenger cars accounted for 74% of the thefts.
+The National Insurance Crime Bureau mentions that after Chevrolet and Ford pickups, Honda, Hyundai, Kia and Toyota sedans are the most stolen.
 And thieves are always on the lookout for an easy target, which may be your entire vehicle or certain parts such as a catalytic converter.

 So, what are some simple things you can do to help prevent your car from becoming another statistic?